ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 <http://www.softether-download.com/en.aspx>

-Unfortunately, there is no repository in place for getting the latest version of SoftEther, and so we’ll need to download the latest version to use from their site.
+Unfortunately, there is no repository in place for getting the latest version of SoftEther, and so we'll need to download the latest version to use from their site.
 Therefore, you have to browse their website using a desktop browser to download the package.

 First, browse their website on your own computer and choose the appropriate Component, Platform and CPU, then find the link to the appropriate package.
 This will download the latest stable version (at the time of writing) for Linux x86_64: